Raid on Gaborone: Aftermath

 The raid was celebrated by the South African press.
 General Constand Viljoen held a press conference in which he stated that the raid was intended to destroy "the nerve center of the African National Congress operations against South Africa from Botswana," which South African officials believed was going to launch a campaign of attacks in conjunction with an ANC strategy meeting in Lusaka, Zambia scheduled for later in the month.
 He stated that the final decision to conduct the raid was made after two members of Parliament were killed in a grenade attack earlier in the week.
-Viljoen further stated that the soldiers used megaphones to urge the residents of Gaborone to hide in their houses while the raid occurred and that they "obtained good cooperation" from Botswanan officials, who they asked not to interfere.
+Viljoen further stated that the soldiers used megaphones to urge the residents of Gaborone to hide in their houses while the raid occurred and that they "obtained good cooperation" from Batswana officials, who they asked not to interfere.
 South African Foreign Minister and acting Minister of Defence Pik Botha issued a statement, saying "Although it is committed to resolve its differences with its neighbors by peaceful means, South Africa will not hesitate to take whatever action may be appropriate for the defense of its own people and for the elimination of terrorist elements intent on sowing death and destruction in our country and our region."

 The ANC declared that only five of the people killed in the attack were actually connected to its organisation.
 Within South Africa, the raid was criticized by Bishop Desmond Tutu, and the South African Council of Churches, and members of the Progressive Federal Party.
 The United States withdrew its ambassador from South Africa for consultations.
 The representative of the United Kingdom to the United Nations said that South Africa "in no way justified the violation of sovereignty and the killing or wounding of innocent people."